Dispersion relation for hadronic light-by-light scattering: $\eta$ and $\eta'$ poles: Matching to short-distance constraints

 In this form, $F_{P}^{\text{asym}}(q_1^2,q_2^2)$ reduces to Eq.~\eqref{Fasym_massless} in the limit $M_P\to 0$, and the behavior $F_{P}^{\text{asym}}(q_1^2,q_2^2)=\Order(q_1^2q_2^2)$ for small virtualities is maintained.
 For the pion, these pseudoscalar mass effects are negligible, but for $P=\etapp$ we observe that keeping the corresponding mass corrections indeed improves the matching to short-distance constraints.

 For the numerical analysis, we therefore employ an asymptotic contribution in the form~\eqref{Eq:TFF_asym}.
-Motivated by light-cone sum rules~\cite{Khodjamirian:1997tk,Agaev:2014wna}, we set $\sm=1.5(3)\GeV^2$ for the $\eta'$, while for the $\eta$ we allow for a larger range, $\sm=1.4(4)\GeV^2$, to include TFF variations that display a slightly smoother transition in the doubly-virtual direction.
+Motivated by light-cone sum rules~\cite{Khodjamirian:1997tk,Agaev:2014wna} (see also App.~E of Ref.~\cite{Hoferichter:2018kwz}), we set $\sm=1.5(3)\GeV^2$ for the $\eta'$, while for the $\eta$ we allow for a larger range, $\sm=1.4(4)\GeV^2$, to include TFF variations that display a slightly smoother transition in the doubly-virtual direction.
 We also investigated alternative formulations in which the asymptotic contribution does not vanish in the singly-virtual direction, similarly to the strategy for the short-distance matching of axial-vector TFFs in Ref.~\cite{Hoferichter:2024bae}, but found no further improvement compared to Eq.~\eqref{Eq:TFF_asym}.

 The asymptotic coefficients $\bar{F}_{\text{asym}}^{P}$ follow from a superconvergence relation

 written in terms of the double-spectral densities defined in Eq.~\eqref{Eq:doubspecdens}.
 The sum extends over $V\in \{\omega,\, \phi,\, \text{eff}\}$ in case of effective-pole variant $(A)$, where $g_{\omega/\phi} \equiv w_{P \omega/\phi \gamma}$, and $V\in \{\omega,\, \phi, \rho',\, \rho''\}$ for effective-pole variant $(B)$.
 The numerical results for $\bar{F}_{\text{asym}}^{\etapp}$ are provided in Eq.~\eqref{barF_asym_num}.